github/gh-net/README.md

 ## Usage

-To start network forwarding from whithin a Codespace to your local machine, run:
+To start network forwarding from a Codespace to a local machine, run:

 ```shell
 sudo gh net start
 ```

 > Note: `sudo` privileges are required to bind to network sockets on your machine.
-In theory user with network administration rights can run this command without sudo, but this scenario is not tested well enough yet, so using `sudo` is the hard requirement at the moment.

 This will provide codespace selection dialog: